- Definition of Registers

 A registration certificate will be issued by the Society for each eligible calf for which proper information and full dues have been submitted.

 - Transfer of ownership

-When a registered animal is sold the transfer slip on the registration certificate must be completed and returned without delay to the office of the Society.
+When a registered animal is sold or culled or dies the transfer slip on the registration certificate must be completed and returned without delay to the office of the Society.
 A new certificate will be issued by the Society to the new owner when the transfer slip has been returned and fee paid.

 Registration of bulls

 A bull is not eligible for registration unless both parents are entered in a full register of the Herd Book and he meets the breed standard currently in force.